 Rose Pereira is drifting through life when she’s first introduced to Stare at the Sun, an up-and-coming indie band led by the puppy-eyed Harley.
 The energetic group pulls her in, and she finds herself living for the first time in ages.
 Especially when she meets a friend of the band, Max, a trans guy.

 With his bizarre sense of humor, his gorgeous arms, and the way he talks about music, Max is a danger to her don’t-care attitude.
 He’s her best friend, in her corner no matter what, he makes her laugh, and he gets her.

 Even when she screws everything up, Max is on her side.
 Pregnant with Harley’s baby, she absolutely can’t be in love with Max.

 Rose is not in love.
 Because if you don’t fall in love, then you can’t get broken.

-Owen is only confident in two places: at work, supporting clients through IT woes, and when he's sitting around a gaming table in the role of a smooth and charming bard.
-He's never acted on the crush he's had on his physiotherapist—and total cubcake—Toma.
-Even though they're no longer patient and client, and his crush hasn't dialed down in the slightest, Owen can’t figure out how to make a move.
+Owen is only confident in two places: at work, supporting clients through IT woes, and when he’s sitting around a gaming table in the role of a smooth and charming bard.
+He’s never acted on the crush he’s had on his physiotherapist—and total cubcake—Toma.
+Even though Owen’s no longer Toma’s patient, and his crush hasn’t dialed down in the slightest, Owen can’t figure out how to make a move.

 When a friend decides to play a prank involving Owen’s contact list, Owen spends the morning of April Fools’ day inadvertently texting smooth and charming thoughts about Toma... to Toma himself.